agisga/agisga.github.io/_posts/2015-8-19-GSoC_2015_final_post_on_mixed_models.markdown

 categories: [GSOC,GSOC2015,Statistics,Modeling,Regression]
 ---

 Google Summer of Code 2015 is coming to an end.
-During this summer I have learned too many things about statistical modeling, Ruby and software development in general to list here, and I had a lot of fun in the process!
+During this summer, I have learned too many things to list here about statistical modeling, Ruby and software development in general, and I had a lot of fun in the process!

 ## Linear mixed models

 My GSoC project is the Ruby gem [mixed_models](https://github.com/agisga/mixed_models).
-Mixed models are statistical models, which predict the value of a response variable as a result of fixed as well as random effects.
+Mixed models are statistical models, which predict the value of a response variable as a result of fixed and random effects.
 The gem in its current version can be used to fit statistical linear mixed models and perform statistical inference on the model parameters as well as to predict future observations.
 A number of tutorials/examples in IRuby notebook format are accessible from <https://github.com/agisga/mixed_models>.

 Linear mixed models are implemented in the class `LMM`.
 The constructor method `LMM#initialize` provides a flexible model specification interface, where an arbitrary covariance structure of the random effects terms can be passed as a `Proc` or a block.
 I have tried to make the code of the model fitting algorithm in `LMM#initialize` easy to read, especially compared to the implementation of the same algorithm in the `R` mixed models package `lme4`.

 A convenient user-friendly interface to the basic model fitting algorithm is `LMM#from_formula`, which uses the formula language of the `R` package `lme4` for model specification.
-With the `#from_formula` method the user can conveniently with one line of code fit models with categorical predictor variables, interaction fixed or random effects, as well as multiple crossed or nested random effects.
+With the `#from_formula` method, the user can conveniently fit models with categorical predictor variables, interaction fixed or random effects, as well as multiple crossed or nested random effects, all with just one line of code.

 ### Existing tools

-Popular existing software packages for mixed models include the `R` package [`lme4`](https://cran.r-project.org/web/packages/lme4/index.html) (which arguably is currently the standard software for linear mixed models), the `R` package [`nlme`](https://cran.r-project.org/web/packages/nlme/index.html) (developed by the same author as `lme4` but older), Python's [`statmodels`](https://github.com/statsmodels/statsmodels/blob/master/statsmodels/regression/mixed_linear_model.py), and the Julia package [`MixedModels.jl`](https://github.com/dmbates/MixedModels.jl).
-The parameter estimation in `mixed_models` is largely based on the approach developed by the authors of `lme4`, as it is delineated in the `lme4` [vignette](https://cran.r-project.org/web/packages/lme4/vignettes/lmer.pdf).
+Popular existing software packages for mixed models include the `R` package [`lme4`](https://cran.r-project.org/web/packages/lme4/index.html) (which is arguably the standard software for linear mixed models), the `R` package [`nlme`](https://cran.r-project.org/web/packages/nlme/index.html) (an older package developed by the same author as `lme4`), Python's [`statmodels`](https://github.com/statsmodels/statsmodels/blob/master/statsmodels/regression/mixed_linear_model.py), and the Julia package [`MixedModels.jl`](https://github.com/dmbates/MixedModels.jl).
+The parameter estimation in `mixed_models` is largely based on the approach developed by the authors of `lme4`, which is delineated in the `lme4` [vignette](https://cran.r-project.org/web/packages/lme4/vignettes/lmer.pdf).

-Below, I give a couple of examples illustrating some of the capabilities of `mixed_models`, and indicate how `mixed_models` compares to the alternatives.
+Below, I give a couple of examples illustrating some of the capabilities of `mixed_models` and indicate how it compares to the alternatives.

 ### A usage example and discussion

-As an example, we use [these data](http://archive.ics.uci.edu/ml/datasets/BlogFeedback) from the UCI machine learning repository, which originate from blog posts from various sources in 2010-2012, in order to model (the logarithm of) the number of comments that a blog post receives.
-The linear predictors are the text length, the log-transform of the average number of comments at the hosting website, the average number of trackbacks at the hosting website, the parent blog posts, and we assume a random effect on the number of comments due to the day of the week on which the blog post was published.
-In `mixed_models` this model can be fit with:
+As an example, we use [data](http://archive.ics.uci.edu/ml/datasets/BlogFeedback) from the UCI machine learning repository, which originate from blog posts from various sources in 2010-2012, in order to model (the logarithm of) the number of comments that a blog post receives.
+The linear predictors are the text length, the log-transform of the average number of comments at the hosting website, the average number of trackbacks at the hosting website, and the parent blog posts.
+We assume a random effect on the number of comments due to the day of the week on which the blog post was published.
+In `mixed_models` this model can be fit with

 ```Ruby
 model_fit = LMM.from_formula(formula: "log_comments ~ log_host_comments_avg + host_trackbacks_avg + length + has_parent_with_comments + (1 | day)",
                               data: blog_data)
 ```

-and we can display some information about the estimated fixed effects with:
+and we can display some information about the estimated fixed effects with

 ```Ruby
 puts model_fit.fix_ef_summary.inspect(24)
 ```

-which produces the output:
+which produces the following output:

 ```
                                              coef                       sd                  z_score            WaldZ_p_value